KwameRichman/Projects/README.md

 # Projects
-My Journey through Python: From beginner to Pro :=)
+My Journey through Python: From BEGINNER to PRO :=)